SaschaAtWork/generative-ai-toolkit-for-sap-hana-cloud/doc/changlog.rst

     - Added MassiveTimeSeriesCheck tool to perform time series analysis and generate reports for multiple time series with group_key parameter.
     - Updated HANAMLToolkit to include the new massive time series tools.

+``API Changes``
+    - Modified SelectStatementToTableTool to include a 'force' parameter that allows overwriting existing tables.
+    - Changed "Timeseries" to "TimeSeries" in class names for consistency.

 **Version 1.0.250923**

 ``Enhancements``